spsforks/SCons-scons-wiki/UsingCommandLineArguments.md

 # Passing Arguments to SCons from the Command Line

-SCons is mainly instructed about build objectives by writing configuration files - SConscripts.
+SCons is mainly instructed about build objectives by SConstruct and SConscript(s).
 However since build circumstances vary, it is often useful to also be able to control the way scons will run from outside, and several ways to do that are provided: through command line options that are provided by scons; through custom command line options that are defined in SConscripts; through command line targets and build variables; and through environment variables.

 This discussion is intended to augment the official documentation, but always refer back to it for the definitive word: the [SCons User Guide](http://www.scons.org/doc/production/HTML/scons-user.html#chap-command-line) and a more in-depth presentation of the topic in the [SCons manpage](http://www.scons.org/doc/production/HTML/scons-man.html#commandline_construction_variables).